 - Big dips in the high mid frequency spectrum

-M3 are the third iteration of the WH-1000X product line.
+M3 is the third iteration of the WH-1000X product line.
 While the first two models seem fairly identical with some material changes, the M3 has gone through a minor design overhaul.
 It keeps the same form and shape factor, but the headband is now a bit thicker and the cups have a smooth matt finish.
 The design is more seamless.
 The body is made entirely from lightweight plastic, but it does not feel cheap.
-As many other noise cancelling headphones, the WH-1000XM3 are made to be portable for usage on the go.
-Well made hinges allow to fold the cups so the pair fits into a traveling pouch.
+Like many other noise cancelling headphones, the WH-1000XM3’s are made to be portable for usage on the go.
+Well-made hinges allow to fold the cups so the pair fits into a traveling pouch.

-Like other noise canceling bluetooth headphones, the WH-1000XM3 can be used in different modes.
-The noise cancelling and ambient sound modes work via both bluetooth and cable connection.
+Like other noise cancelling Bluetooth headphones, the WH-1000XM3 can be used in different modes.
+The noise cancelling and ambient sound modes work via both Bluetooth and cable connection.
 When the battery drains, headphones can still be used with cable, although this will alter the sound quite dramatically.